sybrew/the-seo-framework/readme.txt

 	* Addressed several edge-case instances where placeholders didn't properly reflect the actual output.
 	* Addressed an issue where empty post type archives' post types weren't detected, causing TSF to abandon processing.
 	* Addressed an issue where paginated post type archives have had their canonical URL always point to the first page.
+	* Addressed an issue where WordPress's blocking robots-meta was still being outputted on search pages.
+	* Addressed an issue where the first page of paginated search pages received an 'page-type-paged' `rel=next` URL, instead of an 'archive-type-paged' one.
+		* This also resolves an issue where the second page linked back to a non-existing first page via `rel=prev`.

 **For developers:**